 Income Taxes and Your Social Security Benefits. “

-After 37 Years in Financial Services, Fraser is The Total Advisor ™ –
+Knowledgeable in every aspect of Financial Services, Fraser is the Total Advisor ™.

 - Fraser can help you with the very first steps that you must take to exit your DROP.

 - Fraser can help you meet the dates and deadlines for filing your DROP Exit forms.

 - Fraser can help you determine what forms are needed, and help you complete them.

 - Fraser can help you with choices for wisely investing your DROP Rollover money.